 - Ancient Greek

-Fly to Catania from your US airport of choice, drive to Palermo.
+Fly to Palermo from your US airport of choice, transfer to our hotel.

 Our survey of the island begins at the famous unfinished Doric temple at Segesta, set among rolling hills.
 There is also a fine theater on the hilltop above (access by minibus).
 Afternoon visit to the magnificent Norman cathedral and abbey founded by William II in 1174 at Monreale.